Timelike showers with jet recoils: A jet-based recoil algorithm

 \section{A jet-based recoil algorithm}

 In this section we will formulate a new prescription for the attribution of recoil, that we dub ``jet recoil", which assigns transverse recoil in a semi-global manner such that multiple-emission matrix elements are reproduced to the extent required for the shower to achieve NLL accuracy.
-Our guiding principle will be coherence~\cite{Mueller:1981ex,Mueller:1983js,Ermolaev:1981cm,Bassetto:1982ma,Dokshitzer:1982xr,Dokshitzer:1982ia}, which we will see lifts the issue of excessive recoil that leads to the wrong NLL terms, as discussed in the previous section.\footnote{Ref.~\cite{Hamilton:2020rcu} already noted the possibility that one could design a shower map that follows the same pattern as the colour-factor assignment.}
+Our guiding principle will be coherence~\cite{Mueller:1981ex,Mueller:1983js,Ermolaev:1981cm,Bassetto:1982ma,Dokshitzer:1982xr,Dokshitzer:1982ia}, which we will see lifts the issue of excessive recoil that leads to the wrong NLL terms, as discussed in the previous section.\footnote{Ref.~\cite{Hamilton:2020rcu} already noted the possibility that one could design a shower map that follows the same pattern as the colour-factor assignment.
+The Manchester-Vienna shower~\cite{Forshaw:2020wrq} also makes mention of angular ordering as a guiding principle in the construction of the shower.}

 To illustrate the principle, we first work through a few examples for gluon emissions from a $\bar q q g_1$ event in section~\ref{sec:example-as2}.
 The general procedure for determining the recoiling jet from a set of intervals, stored alongside the list of emitting dipoles, is then given in section~\ref{sec:jet-finding}, as well as that for updating the list of intervals after each emission in section~\ref{sec:interval-update}.
 We will then explain how we handle special cases (in particular $g\to q \bar q$ splittings) in section~\ref{sec:edge-cases}.